IndiePython/on-branching-looping-in-nodezator/README.md

-# Branching and Looping in Nodezator
+# Implementing Branching and Looping in Nodezator

 This project consists of an article on implementing branching and looping in the Nodezator app.

+This article was created to communicate the planned approach to implementing branching and looping in Nodezator to users.
+The discussion regarding this work can be found on [this link](https://github.com/IndiePython/nodezator/discussions/34).
+There you can share your feedback on this article, suggest improvements, etc.

 You can see the table of contents below.
-You probably should read the article from beginning to end, rather than jumping between specific parts.
+You probably should read the article from beginning to end, rather than jump between specific parts.

 ## Table of contents